-The Commission remains committed to removing regulation from competitive transmission routes, where it can be demonstrated that doing so is in the long-term interests of end-users.
-The statutory framework primarily provides for achieving this object through applications for exemption.
-As such, while the Commission has not reached a concluded view it does not consider that a monitoring programme to review the declaration on an annual basis would be appropriate in relation to the DTCS.
+The Commission remains committed to removing regulation from competitive transmission routes, where it is satisfied doing so is in the long-term interests of endusers.
+As such, while the Commission has not reached a concluded view, it does not consider that a monitoring programme to review the declaration on an annual basis would be appropriate in relation to the DTCS.